 As Phillipe Cousteau writes, “Our coral reefs do so much for us.
 They provide critical habitat for fish, they protect coastal communities from storm damage, support vibrant fishing and diving, and they are a draw for one of the state’s biggest industries: tourism.
 It’s time for us to stand up for them and hold our government accountable.”

-Port Everglades dredging is expected to remain on hold until at least 2019 while the corps conducts the new environmental analyses.
+Port Everglades dredging is expected to remain on hold while the corps conducts the new environmental analyses.
 We will keep you updated on our fight to protect Florida’s corals.